What are the Business Opportunity Laws?

 Franchise vs Business Opportunity

 Although similar, franchises and business opportunities are governed by separate laws and involve different degrees of control within the respective commercial relationships between franchisor-franchisee and business opportunity seller-buyer.
 Within a franchise relationship the franchisor exerts or possesses the legal right to exert continuing control over the franchisee’s business operations whereas, within a business opportunity relationship, the continuous control is lacking and is limited to the initial development stage of the new business.
-Since the goal of both the franchise laws and the business opportunity laws a designed to protect buyers through pre-sales disclosures, there is overlap and many states expressly recognize exceptions and exemptions to their business opportunity laws and requirements for franchisors that comply with the Federal Franchise Rule.
+Since the goal of both the franchise laws and the business opportunity laws are designed to protect buyers through pre-sales disclosures, there is overlap and many states expressly recognize exceptions and exemptions to their business opportunity laws and requirements for franchisors that comply with the Federal Franchise Rule.
 The line between what constitutes a franchise and what constitutes a business opportunity is extremely fine and, generally, requires an evaluation of the obligations and legal rights between the parties.

 To learn more about State Franchise Laws and to review our interactive franchise registration map, click here.
 To find out how we can assist with your business opportunity or franchise, contact our team at (800) 976-4904 or by email.